+The Entrance to a Machievellian House, perhaps?
+Gargoyles adorn the Bridge posts.
 It has been a while since I posted a photography post, but I have been chatting to another blogger about hosting a photography challenge recently, so thought I would get back to the swing of posting photography.
 I will soon be leaving for… Continue reading A Photo a Week Challenge: Bridges

 Two earthquakes in the 7.1- 7.4 range left Christchurch reeling, and the cathedral which had stood fro 180 years, extensively damaged.
 These photos of Cathedral square were taken before the first big quake: September 2010.